popovkai/udacity_nd893_DRL_project_1/README.md

 ## Project details

-The goal of the agent is to gather yellow bananas while avoiding the blue ones.
+The goal of the agent is to gather yellow bananas while avoiding the blue ones

 ![Trained Agent][image1]